 Multiple Emmy Award winner Sarah Kustok, YES' primary Brooklyn Nets game analyst, joined the network in 2012 after spending three years with NBC Sports Chicago as a reporter and anchor.
 The 2017-18 NBA season marked Kustok's first as YES' primary game analyst after spending the previous five seasons as the network's Nets courtside reporter.

 In 2021, Kustok won her second straight New York Emmy Award for Sports Analyst; she is the only woman to ever win that award in New York.
-Her Nets broadcast partner Ian Eagle won the 2020 and 2021 New York Emmy Awards for Play-by-Play, thus marking the first time that a broadcast team won New York Emmys for Play-by-Play and Analyst in the same year, and they've done it two years in a row.
+Her Nets broadcast partner Ian Eagle also won 2020 and 2021 New York Emmy Awards, for Play-by-Play, making them the only broadcast team to win New York Emmys for Play-by-Play and Analyst in the same year, and they've done it two years in a row.

 The YES Network, the most-watched regional sports network in the country 17 of the last 19 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets, 2021 MLS Cup Champions New York City FC and WNBA's New York Liberty.
 The network has won 134 New York Emmy Awards since its 2002 launch.